Many people assume that any dental treatment automatically involves anaesthetic.

 Why anaesthetic is sometimes offered

 Although anaesthetic isn’t routine, it can be useful in situations where comfort may otherwise be reduced.
-This doesn’t mean bonding is painful – it simply reflects individual sensitivity levels.
+This doesn’t mean composite bonding treatment is painful – it simply reflects individual sensitivity levels.

 Anaesthetic is always optional